noche-x/PSPCord/README.md

  This project is possible thanks to [@NT-Bourgeois-Iridescence-Technologies](https://github.com/NT-Bourgeois-Iridescence-Technologies).
 He taught me the pretty much everything about PSP programming.
 You should check his [youtube channel](https://www.youtube.com/channel/UCSTmaB4YZmnyUSAoerATnsg) out.

 ## Recent Updates & News
+- [Stardust Engine](https://youtu.be/bGMZ6UWHOd4).
+Me and Iridescence decided to work together to combine our ultimate powers.
 - [Proof of Concept](https://www.youtube.com/watch?v=7BbF_-FT33I).
 I've made a simple POC to show the potential of this project.

 ## Info